-Michael P. Peters was born in 1948 and grew up in Hartford’s Italian, working-class southend.
-His grandfather ran a tailor shop in Hartford, and Peters was raised to be respectful of his fellow citizens and helpful to those around him.
-After high school, Peters became a fireman and served the city of Hartford in this capacity for 22 years.
+Michael P. Peters grew up in Hartford’s Italian, working-class south end.
+After high school, he became a fireman.
+He served the city of Hartford in this capacity for 22 years.

 Following his service as mayor, Peters continued to support the city of Hartford by opening a restaurant downtown.
 The quaint restaurant, which could easily remind patrons of TV’s Cheers, was appropriately named Mayor Mike’s.